fedi-e2ee/public-key-directory-specification/Specification.md

 ##### Verifying a Cosignature

-To verify a witness cosignature, the following validation steps **MUST** be preformed.
+To verify a witness cosignature, the following validation steps **MUST** be performed.

 1. Determine which public key to use, based on metadata about who the witness is.
 2. Decode the JSON string into an array or map.